Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Implementation and Training Settings

 \subsection{Training Parameters}

 We display the key training parameters used in our training experiments.
 We adopt the effective reinforcement training framework VeRL~\citep{sheng2024hybridflow} to train our models.
 In our experiment, we use the proximal policy optimization (PPO)~\citep{DBLP:journals/corr/SchulmanWDRK17} algorithm with generalized advantage estimation (GAE) as the advantage estimator.
+In the parameters about GAE, we set $\gamma = 1.0$ and $\lambda = 1.0$.
+The critic model shares the same backbone as the policy model and is initialized with identical parameters.
+As for the learning rate, we set a linear warm-up phase to stablize training: a low learning rate ($1\times 10^{-6}$) with a warm-up ratio of $0.4$ for the actor model, while the critic adopts a higher learning rate ($1\times 10^{-5}$) with a warm-up ratio of $0.05$.

-The training process is conducted using a batch size of 32 for training, with a maximum prompt length of 4096 tokens and response length capped at 10,000 tokens to accommodate long-form generation tasks.
-We enable the parameter/optimizer offloading via Fully Sharded Data Parallel (FSDP) to support efficient multi-GPU training and the training is conducted on 8x A100 GPUs. we use dynamic batch sizing and a low learning rate (1e-6) with a warm-up ratio of 0.4 to train the actor model, while the critic adopts a higher learning rate (1e-5) with a warm-up ratio of 0.05.
-We utilize a rollout strategy based on the vLLM engine with a tensor model parallel size of 2.
-The KL divergence penalty is set to a modest coefficient of 0.001.
-We train each model for about 400 steps and evaluate the checkpoints on the validation set each 50 steps.
+The training process is conducted using a batch size of $32$ for training, with a maximum prompt length of $4,096$ tokens and response length capped at $10,000$ tokens to accommodate long-form generation tasks.
+We enable the parameter/optimizer offloading via Fully Sharded Data Parallel (FSDP) to support efficient multi-GPU training and the training is conducted on 8 GPUs.
+We utilize a rollout strategy based on the vLLM engine with a tensor model parallel size of $2$ and the sampling temperature during rollout is set to $1.0$ throughout training to promote exploration.
+The KL divergence penalty is set to a modest coefficient of $0.001$.
+We train each model for about $400$ steps and evaluate the checkpoints on the validation set each $50$ steps.

+In terms of the parameters about the SFT stage, the details are documented in \cite{DBLP:journals/corr/abs-2503-05244} and we record the key parameters here.
+The models are trained using the AdamW optimizer with $\beta_1 = 0.9$, $\beta_2 = 0.999$, and $\epsilon = 1 \times 10^{-8}$.
+The base learning rate was $7 \times 10^{-6}$, and a cosine decay scheduler with a warmup ratio of $0.1$ (i.e., 10\% of total training steps) was applied.
+Training runs for $5$ epochs with a per-device batch size of $1$ and gradient accumulation over $4$ steps, yielding an effective batch size of $128$ across 32 GPUs.